stephenberry/glaze/docs/time-trace.md

 Use Google's [Perfetto](https://ui.perfetto.dev/) to visualize time traces, enabling simple profiling of your C++.
 Glaze writes out JSON traces conformant to Google's [Trace Event Format](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview).

+> The glz::trace class is entirely thread safe.

 Glaze provides `begin` and `end` members for duration traces.
 Asynchronous traces use `async_begin` and `async_end`.

 An example of the API in use: